Afsana2020/bupverse-campus-connect-manager/README.md

 - Event Hub

-These modules are implemented using Dijkstra’s Algorithm, Segment Tree, Interval Scheduling, and 0/1 Knapsack to ensure optimal performance and personalization.
+These modules are implemented using Sentence-Transformers (the all-MiniLM-L6-v2 Bi-Encoder AI model), PyTorch Vector Mathematics, Segment Trees, Interval Scheduling, and 0/1 Knapsack to ensure optimal performance, low latency, and deep personalization.

 ## Features: